ArcticSnow/TopoPyScale_Documentation/docs/20_FAQ.md

 # FAQ

+## I am new to Python, how can I use TopoPyScale for my project?

-`TopoPyScale` is a library building on top of a number of advanced Python libraries such as `xarray`, `pandas` *et al.*, and data type such as Digital Elevation models, and climate datasets.
+`TopoPyScale` is a library building on top of a number of advanced Python libraries such as `xarray`, `scikit-learn`, `pandas`, `pyproj` *et al.*, and data types such as Digital Elevation Models, and climate datasets (e.g. rasters and netcdf files, clustering method, interpolation).
 In case you never came across these libraries or types of data, we advice you to first get familiarized with their respective concepts.

-You may also have a look at the github issues currently [open](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aopen+is%3Aissue) or [closed](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aissue+is%3Aclosed).
+`TopoPyScale` is designed for facilitating users to downscale climate while enabling a flexible structure for research and further development.
+We are a team of scientists supporting the development of the project aside to our respective duties.
+Its evolution is driven by our needs.

 ## I get an `Error` message, why is the example not working?